mailsac/mailsac-examples/about/faq.rst

 ------------------------

-Email messages that are sent to public domains ( ie `mailsac.com`) are retained for 4 days and have a max number of messages per inbox of 6 days.
+Email messages that are sent to public domains ( ie `mailsac.com`) are retained for 4 days and have a max number of 6 messages per inbox.

 *Message storage* prevents emails from being recycled.